CMB-S4/fabric_investigation/slicegen/README.md

-# CMBS-4 Phase on fabric invesitation FABRIC tools.
+# CMBS-4 Phase one fabric invesitation FABRIC tools.

 ## Overview
 The CMB-S4 phase one use case is to "inflate" a system, demonstrate data flows and processing, then tear the system down.
 Modifying a running  system using fabric_objects is not in the use case.
-When the demonstraton is done, tear the sytem  down.
+When the demonstraton is done, we must tear the system  down.

 In FABRIC, a unit of provisioning is a *slice*.
 For CMB-S4 a slice is a collection of nodes and networks.
 A FABRIC site contains nodes